Government Shuts Down As Congress Fails To Pass Funding Measure

 Polling released Friday from both Washington Post/ABC News and CNN found that most Americans would blame Trump and Republicans over Democrats in the event a shutdown occurred.
 However, CNN also found a majority said approving a budget deal was more important than finding a way to advance DACA.

 As NPR's Brian Naylor reported, if the shutdown continues, essential services will continue and essential workers would remain on the job, though unpaid.
 Active duty military will be unaffected, along with postal services.
-In a change from the last time the government shut down in October 2013, the Interior Department announced they will work to keep national parks open and "as accessible as possible."
+In a change from the last time the government shut down in October 2013, the Interior Department announced it will work to keep national parks open and "as accessible as possible."